14 day free trial!

 What is dropshipping and how does it work?

-- A customer purchases a product from your online store.
+- A customer buys a product from your online store.

 - You forward the order and the customer’s delivery details to a wholesaler or manufacturer (the dropshipping supplier).